 Conclusions

 An improved LFNST/NSPT multiple IPM derivation method is presented in this contribution.
-Simulation results indicate xxx%/xxx% coding gain in RA/LDB configurations beyond EE2 Test-4.1, without complexity change.
+Simulation results indicate 0.02% additional coding gain in AI/RA configurations beyond EE2 Test-4.1a, without complexity change.
 It is recommended to include the proposed methods in the next round of EE.

 References